How to login

 Please note that this arrangement sends your graphical output back to your desktop machine over the network, so should only be used within JASMIN, not to your local desktop machine.
 A solution has been put in place for a graphical linux desktop environment within JASMIN using NoMachine NX, removing the need to send X11 graphics over the wide-area network.
 You are strongly advised to use NX for any situation which involves graphical output on JASMIN.
 Using X11 graphics over the wide-area network outside of JASMIN is not supported: you will not get good performance and this makes inefficient use of shared resources which can impair performance for other users.
 Please use NX instead.
 Of course, you may still need to use X11 graphics to send graphical output back to your JASMIN-side graphical desktop within JASMIN, but this is OK as it is all within the JASMIN network.

-scientific analysis servers to get started.
+sci servers to get started.
 Use

 the list presented on the login screen to select a sci